 One of the hip areas in Portland is the Pearl District.
 Fitting in with eclectic restaurants and bars, the Canopy by Hilton is ideally located.
 This modern urban structure is filled with local art and fits into the Pearl District environment.
-With its urban loft feel the hotel promotes an environmentally friendly atmosphere.
+With its urban loft feel, the hotel promotes an environmentally friendly atmosphere.

 Weekend Escape to the Canopy by Hilton

-The Canopy collection of hotels is a new concept that started two years ago and currently features five hotels including the Canopy in Portland.
+The Canopy collection of hotels is a new concept that started two years ago and currently features five hotels, including the Canopy in Portland.
 The concept of the canopy represents a cover or shelter, and the hotel has got you covered for all sorts of activities with your hotel stay.
 You will find the canopy over your bed.
 The closet area acts as a kind of shelter.
 Hence, there is a canopy over the hotel entrance.

 I found my suite very pleasing to the eye and the bed extremely comfortable.

 The hotel is a Leed Gold certified hotel.
 One of my favorite features is the water dispenser.
 No plastic water bottle allowed.
 Instead, find a glass bottle in your room and the water dispenser on every floor.
-Every morning and night I would go out the hall for some deliciously fresh water.
+Every morning and night, I would go out to the hall for some deliciously fresh water.
 I wish more places had that water dispenser (even Portland Airport features this system).

 The food at the Canopy is fresh and local.
-I enjoyed one of the best hotel breakfasts with my stay.
+I enjoyed one of the best hotel breakfasts during my stay.
 Every morning sample a frittata made fresh daily.
 The breakfast bread pudding looked very inviting.
 Even the coffee and tea in your room is local.
 The hotel feels each guest should get a taste of Portland.

 Other Features of the Canopy by Hilton